 If you use the native method for tracking WooCommerce conversions, then you’ll need to edit the tracking code, use Google Tag Manager, or both.
 This can be tricky for beginners, and the slightest mistake can mess up your analytics data.

-The MonsterInsights plugin offers an eCommerce addon, which automatically detects WooCommerce and starts tracking customer behavior in Google Analytics.
-It also comes with a Customer Journey addon that allows you to see users’ behavior before they make a purchase.
+The MonsterInsights plugin offers an eCommerce add-on that automatically detects WooCommerce and starts tracking customer behavior in Google Analytics.
+It also comes with a Customer Journey add-on that allows you to see users’ behavior before they make a purchase.

 First, you will need to install and activate the MonsterInsights plugin.
 For more details, see our step-by-step guide on how to install a WordPress plugin.